 Living donation is a voluntary gift of one kidney (we only need one) by a person who is able.
 Donors are thoroughly tested to ensure a SAFE and HEALTHY outcome for both the Donor and the Recipient.
-All medical expenses, travel, lodging and time lost at work will be covered.
+Medical expenses, travel, lodging and time lost at work are typically covered.

 A living donor must be over 18, physically fit, in good overall physical and mental health and within a healthy BMI range.